 Your creditors will be notified of the date, time, and location of the Meeting of Creditors and they have the right to attend the meeting.
 However, creditors rarely attend the meeting.

-Throughout the bankruptcy process nobody is going to demand an answer as to why you have filed bankruptcy.
-Filing for bankruptcy protection is your legal right.
+Throughout the process, nobody is going to demand an answer as to why you have filed bankruptcy.
+Filing for protection is your legal right.

 Conflicts Are Rare in Bankruptcy